-Have you ever tried Austrian potato salad?
-It’s refreshingly light since it is vinaigrette based and dairy-free, relying on the starch from the potatoes to give the dressing a creamy texture.
-It’s also low fat, but rich in flavor due to the mustard, broth, and vinegar!
-I took a cooking class with Andante Vienna during my recent trip with Avalon Waterways and learned how to make Austrian potato salad and have the recipe listed below.
+It’s refreshingly light since it is a dairy free potato salad with a mustard vinaigrette, relying on the starch from the potatoes to give the dressing a creamy texture.
+It’s also low fat and rich in flavor due to the mustard, broth, and vinegar!
+I took a cooking class with Andante Vienna during my recent trip with Avalon Waterways and learned how to make Austrian potato salad and have the recipe for you below.

 Cooking Classes On A Cruise